Written by Chandra Clarke

 - Allow enough time to write and revise the essay.

-- Research the school so you can include specific details about it in the essay.
+- Research the school so you can include specific details in the essay.

 - Review the format requirements and guidelines, and choose a relevant prompt, if applicable.